 You know I love you and I always want what’s best for you.
 I’ve noticed you’re not hearing as well as you used to, and I want to talk about that with you.

 Starting with an expression of love and support is the right first step.
-Parents with hearing loss may already feel lonely, isolated, and even a bit defensive, and the pandemic may have heightened those feelings.
+Parents with hearing loss may already feel lonely, isolated, and even a bit defensive, and COVID-19 or other external stressors may have heightened those feelings.
 Beginning with an honest expression of care and concern can create a safe space and reduce anxiety.
 So, start with love.